-Attribution Rules, Deeming Provisions, and Anti-Avoidance measures remain some of the most complex and often misunderstood areas in trust taxation.
-These provisions are essential for correctly identifying the taxpayer, calculating the appropriate tax liability, and ensuring accurate disclosure in a trust’s Annual Financial Statements.
+Attribution Rules, Deeming Provisions, and Anti-Avoidance measures remained some of the most complex and often misunderstood areas in trust taxation.
+These provisions were essential for correctly identifying the taxpayer, calculating the appropriate tax liability, and ensuring accurate disclosure in a trust’s Annual Financial Statements.

-This technical webinar provides a structured overview of the Attribution Rules found primarily in Section 7 of the Income Tax Act, which take precedence over Sections 25B and 26A.
-It also covers the attribution of capital gains under Paragraphs 68–72 of the Eighth Schedule.
-We will clarify how and when benefits—real or deemed—must be calculated and attributed before distributions to beneficiaries are considered.
-With the help of practical examples, this session will equip attendees with both technical insight and accounting treatment guidance.
+This technical webinar provided a structured overview of the Attribution Rules found primarily in Section 7 of the Income Tax Act, which took precedence over Sections 25B and 26A.
+It also covered the attribution of capital gains under Paragraphs 68–72 of the Eighth Schedule.
+The webinar clarified how and when benefits—real or deemed—had to be calculated and attributed before distributions to beneficiaries were considered.
+With the help of practical examples, this session equipped attendees with both technical insight and accounting treatment guidance.

 Competencies Developed